phill-holland/the-rights-machine/README.md

 The installation example below also requires that docker and docker-compose is already pre-installed.

-Rights are processed in an asyncronise manor, whilst loading a JSON data file stream into the service, it will not wait for the whole data file to be loaded, before it starts processing and returning results.
+Rights are processed in an asynchronise manor, whilst loading a JSON data file stream into the service, it will not wait for the whole data file to be loaded, before it starts processing and returning results.

 <b>Installation</b>